thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 brew services --help
 ```

-## How do you use command line tools to manage databases in a PostgreSQL cluster?
+## How do you use the PostgreSQL command line tools to manage databases in a PostgreSQL cluster?

 Now that a PostgreSQL server running, you can use a variety of command line tools to manage the default PostgreSQL cluster.
 To list out all the databases in the default cluster, run the following command.